FTMPST: Fault-Tolerant Multiparty Session Types: A Semantics with Failure Patterns

 \section{A Semantics with Failure Patterns}

+Before we describe the semantics, we introduce substitution and structural congruence as auxiliary concepts.
 The application of a substitution $ \Subst{\Args[y]}{\Args} $ on a term $ A $, denoted as $ A\Subst{\Args[y]}{\Args} $, is defined as the result of replacing all free occurrences of $ \Args $ in $ A $ by $ \Args[y] $, possibly applying alpha-conversion to avoid capture or name clashes.
 For all names $ n \in \names \setminus \Set{ \Args } $ the substitution behaves as the identity mapping.
 We use substitution on types as well as processes and naturally extend substitution to the substitution of variables by terms (to unfold recursions) and names by expressions (to instantiate a bound name with a received value).
 We assume an evaluation function $ \Eval{\cdot} $ that evaluates expressions to values.

 We use structural congruence to abstract from syntactically different processes with the same meaning, where $ \equiv $ is the least congruence that satisfies alpha conversion and the rules:

 The reduction semantics of the session calculus is defined in the Figures~\ref{fig:semanticsPartA} and \ref{fig:semanticsPartB}, where we follow~\cite{hondaYoshidaCarbone16}: session initialisation is synchronous and communication within a session is asynchronous using message queues.
 The rules are standard except for the five failure pattern and two rules for system failures: (\textsf{Crash}) for \emph{crash failures} and (\textsf{ML}) for \emph{message loss}. \emph{Failure patterns} are predicates that we deliberately choose not to define here (see below).
 They allow us to provide information about the underlying communication medium and the reliability of processes.